Collapse of Silicon Valley Bank: Legal actions

-On March 13, the Federal Reserve Board of Governors announced an investigation by Vice Chair for Supervision Michael Barr into supervision and regulation of the bank, which will be released publicly by May 1.
+On April 28, the Federal Reserve Board of Governors released a postmortem investigation by Vice Chair for Supervision Michael Barr into supervision and regulation of the bank.
+It focused on lax oversight of SVB during the tenure of his predecessor, Randal Quarles, and called for a reevaluation of the rules for mid-sized banks.
 The U.S. Securities and Exchange Commission and U.S. Department of Justice have reportedly opened investigations into the bank's financial disclosures and executives' recent trading plans.

 On March 13, an SVB shareholder filed a Securities Class Action against the company in the U.S. District Court for the Northern District of California, alleging fraud for false statements made by executives and the bank.

 Senator Elizabeth Warren of Massachusetts introduced legislation, cosponsored by about 50 Democrats in the Senate and House of Representatives, that would roll back some provisions of the EGRRCPA, including regular stress testing.
-Senator Sherrod Brown of Ohio announced plans to hold a Congressional hearing on the bank's failure.
+The Senate Committee on Banking, Housing, and Urban Affairs held a hearing on March 28 regarding the bank failures that focused on the Federal Reserve's oversight of banks.
+Former CEO Gregory W. Becker did not attend the hearing; Senators Sherrod Brown and Tim Scott have asked him to appear before the committee at a later hearing.

 Reactions

 Official responses

 U.S. President Joe Biden discussed the collapse with California Governor Gavin Newsom on March 11.
 In televised remarks from the White House before markets opened on March 13, Biden expressed confidence in the resilience of the banking system, pledged that the government would ensure the availability of deposits without rewarding investors with taxpayer funds, and promised to hold bank executives accountable and propose rule changes to prevent future failures.
 National Credit Union Administration board members emphasized the safety of the credit union system in contrast to the banking system, but reiterated the importance of effective risk management, including the use of interest rate derivatives, and urged Congress to strengthen the Central Liquidity Facility.

 Israeli Prime Minister Benjamin Netanyahu pledged to take steps to help Israeli technology companies get through the liquidity crisis.
 Indian IT minister Rajeev Chandrasekhar met with companies to assess the effect on India's startup community.
 UK Prime Minister Rishi Sunak, Japanese Chief Cabinet Secretary Hirokazu Matsuno, and South Korea's Financial Services Commission each downplayed any systemic risk to their countries' financial sectors.

+In 2025, the United States Senate’s Permanent Subcommittee on Investigations’ released a comprehensive 292 page report about the bank collapse.
+The report called out inadequate practices by KPMG, which was the auditor of Silicon Valley Bank, Signature Bank and First Republic Bank at the time each organization failed in 2023.